mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

     Another one is a tf-idf baseline implemented in Scala that uses SVMrank, which demonstrates the MAP of 0.28 on the same dataset.
     I think it is fine to improve even slightly over the Scala baseline.

+    ...

+    Basic understanding of .py and .scala baselines Preproc now done (not much in-depth string matching at this stage)

+    TODO:
+    Try basic graph messaging ideas

   All submission deadlines are at 11:59 p.m.
 PST
   Paper submission: August 19, 2019